Cinnamyl acetate: Synthesis

 Since cinnamyl acetate is naturally occurring in plants, it can be extracted and purified to obtain the compound.
 However, this has a low yield and therefore the production costs are high.
 The use of chemical methods can offer more efficient strategies to produce cinnamyl acetate.

 There are multiple ways to synthesize cinnamyl acetate 2.
 One way is the synthesis from cinnamyl alcohol 1 and vinyl acetate.
 This reaction is catalyzed by the enzyme triacylglycerol ester hydrolase, which is a lipase that is very specific towards the ester bond.
 The byproduct of this reaction is acetaldehyde.
 The reaction equation for this reaction is:

-Since acetaldehyde has an unfavourable deactivating effect on the lipase used in the synthesis, ethyl acetate can be used as reactant instead of vinyl acetate.
+Since acetaldehyde has an unfavorable deactivating effect on the lipase used in the synthesis, ethyl acetate can be used as reactant instead of vinyl acetate.
 In this transesterification reaction cinnamyl alcohol 1 reacts with ethyl acetate to form cinnamyl acetate 2 and ethanol.
 This synthesis requires the lipase Novozym 435, and is performed in a solvent-free system.
 The reaction is as follows:

 Cinnamyl acetate 2 can also be synthesized via a non-enzymatic reaction.
 An example of such a reaction is one with the use of cinnamyl bromide 3 and sodium acetate as reactants.
 Since these compounds are immiscible substrates, solid-liquid phase transfer catalysis (PTC) can be used, using quaternary ammonium bromide as a phase transfer catalyst.
 This is shown in the following reaction:

 Besides these three examples, there are many more ways to synthesize cinnamyl acetate.

 The addition reaction of dinitrogen trioxide to cinnamyl acetate produces an intermediate in the synthesis of chloramphenicol.